 - Charlie will send Mike links to the new document and the backup copy in a direct message in Slack.

-- The day before the meeting, Nathan will prepare the "Vision" section of the original document.
-Nathan will collect and update information related to annual recurring revenue, new members in the
+- The day before the meeting, Charlie will prepare the "Vision" section of the original document.
+Charlie will collect and update information related to annual recurring revenue, new members in the

 #fleetchannel in the osquery Slack, the number of new customers and opportunities from Salesforce, the total number of devices using Fleet, the company's current headcount, and banking information.